relativty/wrmhl/README.md

 <h4 align="center">You can now create an Arduino and Unity3D interactive experience without latency ! ⏱
 </h4>

+## Don’t worry about about Latency, wrmhl is here ⚡️

+We didn’t find any free, optimized, and customizable solution to tackle this problem.
+So I built **wmrhl**.
+You can now connect any Arduino interface to Unity3D.

+- **Just write your Arduino code, how about a [A Touchless 3D Tracking Interface](http://www.instructables.com/id/Arduino-brain-wave-reader/) or a [Brain-Computer Arduino Interface](https://www.youtube.com/watch?v=ikD_3Vemkf0) ?**

+- **Add a Serial print to send data from your interface to Unity3D (see [Examples](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Frelativty%2Fwrmhl%2Fblob%2Fmaster%2FArduino%2FArduino.ino))**

+- **Import wrmhl to Unity, and voila!**

+You can use the default protocol, or implement yours without having to deal with thread just by changing [wrmhl/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs](https://github.com/relativty/wrmhl/blob/master/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs).

 # Getting Started ⚡️
 ## How to Install
 You can either install it using [Git](https://git-scm.com/) or direct [Download](https://github.com/relativty/wrmhl/archive/master.zip).
 Or from the <strong>command line</strong>: